whatisAI/whatisAI.github.io/_posts/2018-03-11-Information-Retrieval-Recommendation.md

 K-means is a clustering algorithm that assigns a cluster label $$l_j$$ to each document $$d_i$$.
 This labelling is known as a hard assignment, as each document belongs to only one label $$j$$.

 Each cluster is characterised by :

 - a centroid $$c_i$$

-- the shape of each cluster in the feature space.
+- the shape of each cluster in the feature space (The vanilla K-means, will assume all cluster are symmetrical in all dimensions).

 Denote $$z_j$$ the cluster labels, $$c_j$$ the cluster centres, and $$x_i$$ the observations.